SPS-SIPS/SIPS.Connect/Readme.md

 #### POST `/api/v1/incoming`

 **Description:**
-processes Received ISO 20022 To `CB_VerificationRequest` JSON objects and forwards them to your API via the designated callback links.
+processes Received ISO 20022 (acmt.023) and parses them into `CB_VerificationRequest` JSON objects and forwards them to your API via the designated callback links.
 **Request:**

 - **Headers:**